 Will the app be available on the Android or iOS stores and outside the

-The Android app will be available momentarily.
-We are also developing the iOS version and we hope this will be available soon.
-Our Android app currently supports English, French, Spanish, Italian, German and Hindi.
+The Android and iOS apps are available now almost globally.
+We are hoping to reach China soon.
+Our Android app currently supports English, French, Spanish, Italian, German, Hindi, Russian, Greek and Chinese.
 We are constantly working to add more languages.

 How quickly will you have results, and how do I find out the progress of your

 The speed of our research depends in part on the quantity of data we can gather in the coming months - we